shaysugg/Notes/iOS-study/2024 iOS Interview questions.md

 Assume these architectures:
 `MVC`, `MVVM`, `Elements`, `Redux`
 * What components each of them have?
-* What advantages and disadvantages each have?
+* What advantages and disadvantages each has?
 * Explain how you can start simply from MVC and build more complex architectures.
 * What technologies and frameworks can become handy in each architecture.
 * Explain different dependency injection methods that you've used?